hschhhwwwo0o/yamu/README.md

 ### 1. Development of software requirements

 Before starting to develop the code base I tried to think thoroughly about all the requirements for the future software product.
 I formulated functional requirements, user requirements, quality attributes; I compiled a data dictionary and a dictionary of terms.
-At this stage of development I was guided by the book "Development of software requirements," Carl Vigers, Jay Beatty.
+At this stage of development I was guided by the book «Development of software requirements» Carl Vigers, Jay Beatty.

 I have created a unique identifier for each requirement.
 At the stage of code writing, I marked in comments the identifier of the requirement that I will implement; thanks to this it will be easy to find the implementation of a certain requirement in the code base.
 You can read more about it in the book.
 In the book it is called _requirements tracking_.